heysokam/minim/doc/todo/0_basic.md

 # Essentials
 - [ ] Type declaration
   - [ ] Enums
+    - [ ] Explicit values
+    - [ ] What could be the purpose of {.pure.} for MinC enums?
+Maybe change the prefix?
+    - [ ] {.unsafe.} pragma   skips prefixing the values with the type
   - [ ] Unions
 - [ ] Function Definition (proc)
   - [ ] varargs